cashubtc/nuts/XX.md

 This `funding_token_amount` and the `capacity` are channel parameters.

 The fees in the first stage will always be `funding_token_amount - deterministic_value_after_fees(funding_token_amount)`.
-The fees in the second stage can vary, as they depend on the distribution between the two parties, and also due to the _Keyset Malleability_ issue discussed above.
+The fees in the second stage can vary, as they depend on the distribution between the two parties, and, for V1 and V2, due to the _Keyset Malleability_ issue discussed above.

 To make a payment which brings Charlie's balance to `balance`, the following describes how Alice computes the values of the various parts: